rudderlabs/rudder-sdk-js/README.md

 ```
 // Sample calls on global analytics object, for more examples, refer the tests folder
 <script  type="text/javascript">
+	analytics.identify(
+        "12345", //userid, if it is provided, it will override the anonymousId
+        { email: "sayan@gmail.com" }, // parameter to provide user traits, like, address, email etc.
+        {
+          context: {
+            ip: "0.0.0.0"
+          },
+          page: {
+            path: "",
+            referrer: "",
+            search: "",
+            title: "",
+            url: ""
+          },
+          anonymousId: "12345"
+        } // options parameter is a dictionary that is optional but provides information like, context, integrations, anonymousId etc. You can provide user traits in the context and it will set the traits value.
+    );
 	analytics.page(
 		"ApplicationLoaded",
 		{